cristoper/jquery-KivaSort/README.md

 ## Basic Features

-- Fetches data from Kiva.org's API
+- Fetches field partner data from Kiva.org's API
   - Can also use local JSON data instead of contacting Kiva, if it is provided (a command-line node.js tool for fetching and outputting suitable data is included).
 - Displays much of that data (supports a total of 16 columns, any of which may be used) in a sortable, searchable table (based on the [DataTables jQuery plugin](http://datatables.net/)
 - Allows passing options to the underlying DataTable, so a KivaSort table can be customized, extended, and themed just like any DataTable.